-Car accidents can lead to all kinds of damage to your body, but one of the worst traumas is a head injury.
+Car accidents can lead to all kinds of damage to your body, but one of the worst traumas is a car accident head injury.
 Hitting the steering wheel, windshield, or side windows of your vehicle during a crash can result in Traumatic Brain Injuries or TBIs.
-Nearly 300,000 of the 1.7 million TBIs diagnosed each year result from automotive collisions.

 How Do Head Injuries Happen in Car Accidents?

-These injuries happen because your head and neck can move more freely than your body at the moment of impact.
+Head injuries happen during a car accident because your head and neck can move more freely than your body at the moment of impact.
 Many people suffer whiplash, which is damage to the muscles and tendons of the neck.
 However, that same sudden movement that strains tissue in the neck and shoulders can force your brain to crash into your skull.

 There are numerous ways your brain can be affected when this happens.
 Many of the resulting conditions can leave you with astronomical medical bills.
-You may also require months or years of therapy to fully recover.
-Some victims of TBIs never return to their former way of living and must adjust to a permanent cognitive or physical disability.
+You may also require months or years of therapy to fully recover – if it’s even possible.
+Some victims of TBIs never return to their former way of living and must adjust to a permanent cognitive and / or physical disability.

 Traumatic Brain Injury in Detail

-Many people are knocked unconscious, even if only for a short while.
+Many people are knocked unconscious during a crash, even if only for a short while.
 If a car accident injury victim also suffers a reduction in oxygen to the brain, catastrophic medical conditions can result.
 Secondary injuries often occur when the brain tissue begins to swell in response to the original damage.
 If the pressure is not relieved, the person risks permanent damage or death.

 You may experience even more dramatic injuries if objects fly around the passenger cabin or debris from other vehicles enters the car.
 Penetrating wounds to the skull are frequently fatal, but small pieces of metal or glass can also embed themselves into the braincase and cause significant damage.
 Regardless of how you receive your head injury in a car accident, you will need immediate medical attention.